I don’t know anything about electronics or programming. How can I use this to learn myself or teach my teen?

-We designed our curriculum kits for middle school and high school aged students.
+We designed our curriculum kits for grade 6 to adults.
 That being said, it's certainly possible to use the kits with children a bit younger although we'd strongly recommend a younger child learn alongside an adult or older teen.
 We want everyone to feel successful!

 For more information, check out this video

 where Julie walks parents through the age range for this program as well as options for younger kids.

 Is there a difference between lessons and kits for teens and lessons for adults?

 No. Our lessons and kits are designed to be used for grade 6 to adults.